StormShiftLabs/StormshiftlabsPortfolio/replit.md

 This is a modern, dark-themed portfolio website for StormShift Labs, the developer brand of Justin Madanayake.
 The site showcases a collection of projects ranging from client websites to iOS apps and React applications, built with a futuristic design featuring smooth animations, scroll-triggered effects, and a comprehensive contact system.

 The application is a full-stack solution with a React frontend and Express backend, designed to present technical projects and career milestones in an engaging, interactive format.
-The site includes sections for hero introduction, about story, project portfolio, timeline visualization, and contact functionality with email integration.
+The site includes sections for hero introduction, about story, services showcase, project portfolio, timeline visualization, and contact functionality with email integration.

+**Recent Updates (August 2025):**
+- Added Services section showcasing iOS development, web development, UI/UX design, and Firebase integration
+- Enhanced mobile responsiveness across all sections, especially timeline and hero areas
+- Implemented proper skill icons using Lucide React components with gradient backgrounds
+- Updated project descriptions with detailed explanations of learning outcomes and technical implementations
+- Improved SEO with better title and meta description
+- Fixed nodemailer configuration for contact form functionality

 ## User Preferences